 Our intermediate goal (1-2 years) is to support two overarching projects to address key challenges linked to the heterogeneity of msTBI which will benefit all future ENIGMA AMS-TBI projects.
 The first project will focus on developing improved methods for lesion characterization, mapping, and quantification.
 The second project will focus on harmonization of measures across sites to allow for improved clinical, cognitive, and behavioral phenotyping.
 This will provide the research community with important methods to directly address two of the main challenges regarding clinicopathological heterogeneity in msTBI.
 These projects will also serve as important vehicles to motivate researchers to join our early efforts, and for consolidating our working group.

 Standardization of image analysis protocols for AMS-TBI: improved methods for lesion characterization, mapping, and quantification.
-Our working group will aim to standardize image analysis protocols for multimodal neuroimaging of AMS-TBI.
+Our working group will aim to provide standardized best practices (e.g. Nichols et al., 2017) e for multimodal neuroimaging analysis in AMS-TBI.
 This need is critical partly because analyzing MRI scans from AMS-TBI patients poses unique challenges from the standpoint of lesion mapping, pathology characterization, and clinical interpretation (see Figure 4).
 The heterogeneity of lesion profiles (e.g, biomechanical cause, type of pathology, location, or volume) frequently makes automatic MRI analysis pipelines break down or fail due to causes that frequently include (but are not exclusive to) inaccurate co-registration of scans across modalities and time points, faulty voxel-wise morphometric analysis, and incorrect automatic parcellations of brain structures (Irimia, Goh, Torgerson, Vespa, & Van Horn, 2014).

 Our working group will aim to propose, implement and validate standards to facilitate such operations and to enhance their reproducibility.
 Even relatively “simple” image processing steps like “skull-stripping” - which is required for many processing pipelines and brain co-registration - tend to fail when using conventional software on images from patients with TBI, and require customized pipelines (Lutkenhoff et al., 2014).
 Conventional lesion mapping approaches - such as pathology masking - can fail, especially when multiple large lesions are present (Wong et al., 2016).
 This is partly because masks frequently classify voxels from different lesion types identically regardless of their presentation on MRI, and discard potentially valuable information on lesion type and location, factors that may have prognostic utility (B. Wang et al., 2013).
 Furthermore, lesion masks do not convey either the pattern or the extent of injury-related brain deformations.
 As a result, careful testing and validation—including visual inspection by neuroradiologists—can be necessary even when masking techniques have been validated on systematic lesioning data sets.
 There has been growing interest in using machine learning (ML) to improve anatomical parcellation (Ledig et al., 2015) and lesion detection based on computed tomography (CT) (Jain et al., 2019) and anatomical MRI (Kamnitsas et al., 2017) in AMS-TBI patients.
 Combining such methods with large databases of systematic lesions (Wang et al., 2013) may be particularly advantageous for connectome analysis (Irimia & Van Horn, 2014) or when the alternative involves laborious manual delineation.
 One aim of our working group will be to propose detailed procedures to integrate information from different sources and methods and to provide guidelines on their use.